 Dry ice blasting has many unique and superior benefits over traditional blasting media.

 Dry ice blasting:

 Cold Jet dry ice blasting uses compressed air to accelerate frozen carbon dioxide (CO2) "dry ice" pellets to a high velocity.
 A compressed air supply of 80 PSI/50 scfm can be used in this process.
 Dry ice pellets can be made on-site or supplied.
-Pellets are made from food grade carbon dioxide that has been specifically approved by the FDA, the EPA and the USDA.
+Pellets are made from food grade carbon dioxide that has been specifically approved by the FDA, EPA and USDA.